Wool: Before current era

 Wild sheep were more hairy than woolly.
 Although sheep were domesticated some 9,000 to 11,000 years ago, archaeological evidence from statuary found at sites in Iran suggests selection for woolly sheep may have begun around 6000 BC, with the earliest known woven wool garments having only been dated to two to three thousand years later.
 Woolly sheep were introduced into Europe from the Near East in the early part of the 4th millennium BC.
 The oldest known European wool textile, c.
 1500 BC, was preserved in a Danish bog.
-Prior to the invention of shears—probably in the Iron Age — wool was plucked out by hand or with bronze combs.
+Before the invention of shears—probably in the Iron Age — wool was plucked out by hand or with bronze combs.
 In Roman times, wool, linen, and leather clothed the European population; cotton from India was a curiosity of which only naturalists had heard, and silks, imported along the Silk Road from China, were extravagant luxury-goods.
 Pliny the Elder records in his Natural History that the reputation for producing the finest wool was enjoyed by Tarentum, where selective breeding had produced sheep with superior fleeces, but which required special care.

-In medieval times, as trade connections expanded, the Champagne fairs revolved around the production of wool cloth in small centers such as Provins.
-The network developed by the annual fairs meant that the woolens of Provins might find their way to Naples, Sicily, Cyprus, Mallorca, Spain, and even Constantinople.
-The wool trade developed into serious undertaking, a generator of capital.
-In the 13th century, the wool trade became the economic engine of the Low Countries and central Italy.
-By the end of the 14th century, Italy predominated.
-The Florentine wool guild, Arte della Lana, sent imported English wool to the San Martino convent for processing.
-Italian wool from Abruzzo and Spanish merino wools were processed at Garbo workshops.
-Abruzzo wool had once been the most accessible for the Florentine guild, until improved relations with merchants in Iberia made merino wool more available.
-In the 15th century Pisa established a factory "which would export its cloths to the Crimea in exchange for Russian furs".

-By the 16th century Italian wool exports to the Levant had declined, eventually replaced by silk production.

-The value of exports of English raw wool were rivaled only by the 15th-century sheepwalks of Castile and were a significant source of income to the English crown, which in 1275 had imposed an export tax on wool called the "Great Custom".
-The importance of wool to the English economy can be seen in the fact that since the 14th century, the presiding officer of the House of Lords has sat on the "Woolsack", a chair stuffed with wool.
+In the central Andes, people used wool from wild and domesticated camelids by about 5000 BC.
+Woven wool is documented in Peru from about 2500 BC, and dyed wool appears in the Paracas textile tradition by about 800 BC.
+In North America, the Chilkat Tlingit used mountain-goat wool for woven blankets, while Navajo weavers combined sheep wool with an older cotton tradition.
+In parts of Central Asia, Mongolia, and China, wool was long used more extensively for felt, carpets, and fleeces than for woven cloth.
+The history of goat fibres is less well documented; cashmere is combed from the seasonal undercoat, while selective breeding gave the Angora goat a fleece resembling that of wool sheep.